 Keep reassuring them

 Let them know that it is a common issue and they should not be too worried about it.
 Encourage them to keep trying and soon enough everything will be okay.
+Reward them when they have dry nights and refrain from punishing them for natural bodily functions if they have a bad night.

 Talk to a doctor or health care provider